serifsonerserbest/RecoMovie/README.md

 ## Required Libraries and Setting up the Envioronment

-* We used python evironment for our project(anaconda)
+* We used python evironment for our project (anaconda).

 pip install libraries
 * scikit-learn